weechat/specs.weechat.org/specs/2023-003-practical-semantic-versioning.md

 4.0.0
 ```

-Same for output of command `/v` in WeeChat:
+Same for the output of command `/v` in WeeChat:

 ```text
 WeeChat 4.0.0 [compiled on Mar 11 2023 10:58:35]